kidtzz/mypagev2/content/about/index.md

 Call me **Kit** & nice to meet you all, this is a personal website that contains my learning summaries, stories and more.

-I got the principle of continuous learning at my current company, because nothing is impossible as long as we try. con
+I got the principle of continuous learning at my current company, because nothing is impossible as long as we try